Privacy Policy

 - Object - object to processing based on legitimate interests

-- Withdraw consent - for any processing based on consent (such as AI features), at any time, without affecting prior processing
+- Withdraw consent - for any processing based on consent, at any time, without affecting prior processing

 To exercise any of these rights, contact us at legal@parentlog.app.
 We will respond within 30 days.
 We may ask you to verify your identity before we act on your request.